AI in the enterprise

 The content creators who find the most success with AI are the people who have a clear understanding of their brand strengths, and a vision for how every piece of content relates to broader strategic goals.
 AI isn’t magic, and what you’ll get out of it is determined by what you put into it.

 For your AI to generate content that sounds on-brand, you’ll need to identify and fine-tune the model on your best on-brand content.
-To get AI that generates content in the specific, repeatable formats your organization needs, you’ll need to understand what formats are most important to your content engine, and create custom apps accordingly.
+To get AI that generates content in the specific, repeatable formats your organization needs, you’ll need to understand what formats are most important to your content engine, and create AI apps accordingly.

 Refining your AI workflow is an iterative process, with no definite endpoint.
 You’ll need to check in regularly to make sure that what you’re doing is working.
 Let your strategy guide how you use AI — don’t let AI guide your strategy.